org-arl/UnderwaterAcoustics.jl/CONTRIBUTING.md

 If you have things you'd like to talk about that don't naturally fit in as a bug report or feature request, [open a new discussion](https://github.com/org-arl/UnderwaterAcoustics.jl/discussions) for it.
 Discussions may include Q&A, project scope/roadmap discussions, ideas that aren't concrete enough to be feature requests yet, cool things you've done with UnderwaterAcoustics.jl that you'd want to show others, etc.

+### Triage

+The convention used to tag what's planned is as follows:
+- Issues assigned to a milestone are prioritized for inclusion in an upcoming milestone.
+These issues will always be assigned to a person.
+- Issues assigned to a person but not tagged for a milestone are under consideration for future milestones by the person.
+- Issues unassigned to anyone are not under consideration at present for any milestone.
+- Issues marked `high-priority` or `low-priority` are prioritized as such.
+Issues not marked with either label are considered "normal priority".

+If you wish to take up an issue for a PR, please indicate so in the issue, so that we can assign it to you and track the relevant PR.

 ## Bug fixes, new features & documentation enhancements

 In order to contribute to the code and/or documentation for UnderwaterAcoustics.jl, you'll need to be familiar with git and have a Github account.
 We have some useful links in the [Getting Started](#getting-started) section above, if you're new to git or Github.